-^{}Any dose (sozinibercept 0.3 mg, 0.5 mg, 1 mg or 2 mg)
+Any ose (sozinibercept u.s. mg, u.s. mg, i. mg or z. mg).

-^{}Masked data represent pooled data from both sozinibercept combination and standard of care monotherapy treatment arms.
+"Masked data represent pooled data from both sozinibercept combination and standard of care monotherapy treatment arms.
 The Phase 3 clinical trial masked data are incomplete and subject to additional analysis once unmasked.
-There is no assurance that standard of care monotherapy in our Phase 3 clinical trials will yield similar results to our prior clinical trials or previously published clinical trials with anti-VEGF-A monotherapies.
-As a result, there can be no assurance that topline results for sozinibercept from the Phase 3 clinical trial, if completed, will be consistent with results from masked data available to date.
+There is no assurance that standar care monotherapy in our Phase 3 clinical trials will yeld similar results to our prior clinical trials or previously published clinical trials with anti-VEGF-A monotherapies.
+As a result, there can be no assurance that topline results for sozinibercept from the Phase 3 clinical trials with anti-VEGF-A monotherapies.
+As a result, there can be no assurance that topline results for sozinibercept from the Phase 3 clinical trials with anti-VEGF-A monotherapies.